 So, why commit to Pilates?
 What’s in it for you?

-Well, like we said above, this is about your health, your body and your mind.
+Well, as we said above, this is about your health, your body, and your mind.
 Here are a few reasons why Pilates might just be the training you need in your life, and why you might find it’s well worth the higher price tag:

 - You have some urgent body goals… you know, intensely time-bound, beautifully wild and highly demanding hot-bod-now goals.